jnaecker/One-Month-Rails/notes/OMR-notes.md

 	rails generate controller pages home

 This page is viewable at [http://0.0.0.0:3000/pages/home](http://0.0.0.0:3000/pages/home).
 To edit it, navigate to `pinteresting/app/views/pages/home.html.erb`.
 You can then make any edits you want to the page contents.

+## Setting the Root Path

+Find routes in the file `config/routes.rb`.
+Currently, this says that there is a page at http://0.0.0.0:3000/pages/home.
+To make the default landing page point here, chance the second line of the routes file to `root pages#home`.